 A problematic situation arises when an employee experiences harassment--sexual or otherwise--by a customer or cleint of the business, especially an important one.

 Usually, the employer's instinct is to please and placate the customer or client, in order to retain their business.
 But from the standpoint of California harassment law and the FEHA, it would be unwise to follow this instinct.

-An employer is liable for harassment by a customer, client or independent contractor just as it would be for harassment by a coworker--that is, the employer is liable if its behavior regarding the harassment is negligent.
+An employer is liable for third-party sexual harassment just as it would be for harassment by a coworker--that is, the employer is liable if its behavior regarding the harassment is negligent.